databricks-industry-solutions/context-graph-analytics/README.md

 ### Solution accelerator upgrade workflow

-Use these steps when you have not made substantial changes to the source code or the template files AND the source repo context-graph-analytics has released a new version AND you want to upgrade to that new version.
+There is a chance that after you have deployed the solution accelerator, a new version of the solution accelerator is released.
+The following steps walk you through the upgrade process assuming you have not made substantial changes to the source code or the template files AND you do want to upgrade to that new version.

 1. Fetch the version of context-graph-analytics you want using the appropriate git commands ([Syncing a fork - GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) ).
 This will update my-context-graph repo (main branch) with the latest changes.
 1. Rebase/merge to the deploy_v1 branch or create a new branch as needed.
 1. Repeat the above deployment steps to generate notebooks and deploy to Databricks workspace

+___

 &copy; 2022 Databricks, Inc. All rights reserved.
 The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.